mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 Instead, the Lead Attester, acting as a Presenter (term To-Be-Defined), connects to an appropriate Verifier, in passport mode.
 It retrieves an Attestation Result from the Verifier, which it then includes within the  Evidence that the Lead Attester produces.

-The Lead Attester's Verifier considers that the Component during it's assessment.
+The Lead Attester's Verifier considers the Components during it's assessment.
 It needs to consider if the component has been assessed by a Verifier it trusts, if the component is appropriately connected to the Lead Attester, and if there are an appropriate number of such components.

 For instance, when accessing a vehicle such as a car, where each tire is it's own component, then a car with three wheels is not trusthworthy.
 Most cars should have four wheels.
 A car with five wheels might be acceptable, if at least one wheel is installed into the "spare" holder.
 (And, it may be of concern if the spare is flat, but the car can still be operated)